-The Chamberlain Ranch trailhead is about a 1.5 hour drive from Zion Canyon along paved and dirt roads.
+The upper Chamberlain Ranch trailhead is about a 1.5 hour drive from Zion Canyon along paved and dirt roads.
 The dirt roads may be closed due to snow, and are impassible for 4WD vehicles when wet.
 To reach the trailhead from the East Entrance station, head east on SR9 for 2.5 miles.
 Turn left on paved road for 18 miles.
 Just across the bridge over the North Fork of The Virgin River, turn left and continue for 0.25 miles to the gate.
 Continue through the gate (make sure it is closed afterwards) for another 0.5 miles and park before the river crossing.
 Continue hiking on the road for 3 miles and enter the river where the road ends.